open-telemetry/opentelemetry.io/content/en/blog/2024/prom-and-otel/index.md

 attributes for traces, metrics, and logs using the Kubernetes labels and annotations you’ve added to your pods and namespaces.

-There are a few more collector components you can implement to monitor Kubernetes, including Kubernetes-specific ones as well as general-use processors, such as the batch, memory limiter, and resource processors.
+There are a few more Collector components you can implement to monitor Kubernetes, including Kubernetes-specific ones as well as general-use processors, such as the batch, memory limiter, and resource processors.
 You can read more about them [here](docs/kubernetes/collector/components/).

-After you’ve configured the components in your collector config file, you need to enable them within the [pipelines](https://opentelemetry.io/docs/collector/configuration/#pipelines) section.
-A data pipeline enables you to [collect](https://opentelemetry.io/docs/collector/configuration/#receivers), [process](https://opentelemetry.io/docs/collector/configuration/#processors), and route data from any source [to one destination or more](https://opentelemetry.io/docs/collector/configuration/#exporters).
+After you’ve configured the components in your Collector config file, you need to enable them within the [pipelines](/docs/collector/configuration/#pipelines) section.
+A data pipeline enables you to [collect](/docs/collector/configuration/#receivers), [process](/docs/collector/configuration/#processors), and route data from any source [to one destination or more](/docs/collector/configuration/#exporters).

-## Pros & Cons
+## Pros and cons
 However you decide to use OTel to gather Prometheus metrics, ultimately what is right for your organization depends on your business needs.
 Using the OTel components discussed previously, you could convert all your metrics into the